rahmatnazali/spireslayer/README.md

 save_editor.update_hand_size(10)
 save_editor.update_energy_per_turn(20)

-# for attributes that are not yet provided within the package's method, you can use the generic update_attribute method
+# for attributes that are not yet provided within the package's method,
+# please use the `update_attribute` method.
-# you can find the key for each attribute in the example JSON save file provided in this project
+# You can find the key for each attribute in the example JSON save file provided in this project
 save_editor.update_attribute('current_health', 90)
 save_editor.update_attribute('hand_size', 10)